 Always use the related screenshots/images/videos that perfectly sync with your voice-over for a smooth understanding of the subject.

 You may make a fantastic video, but people wouldn't benefit from it if they can't navigate their way to it.
 Hosting videos where they can find them easily, even when they are not voluntarily looking, can make a world of difference for you and your business.
-For example - a product walkthrough video right on the page of your application where the users get started or a knowledge base page segregated as per the product's features is an excellent way to host your videos.
+For example, a product walkthrough video right on the page of your application where the users get started or a knowledge base page segregated as per the product's features are excellent ways to host your videos.

 A Tool to Create Knowledge Base Videos